Questions about the Foundational Learning Assistance funding process at MacEwan University:

 English as an Additional Language

-Students who are accepted to one of the above programs and ENROLLED in classes may have access to the allocation of Foundational Learning Assistance provided to MacEwan University.
-Provided they meet the government's eligibility requirements, students will receive funding for their tuition, mandatory fees, books, and supplies.
+Students who are accepted to one of these programs and are enrolled in classes are eligible to apply for Foundational Learning Assistance funding, provided funding is available.
+If students meet the government's eligibility requirements, they will receive funding for their tuition, mandatory fees, books, and supplies.
 Depending on financial need, full-time students may also receive additional benefits such as living allowance &/or child benefits.

 It is a streamlined application process that does not require additional forms or documentation for students; it is all online through your Alberta.ca Account

-NOTE: Until further notice, newly admitted students must place themselves on a waiting list for Foundational Learning Assistance Funding through MacEwan University. (see: why is there a waiting list?)
+NOTE: Until further notice, newly admitted students must place themselves on a waiting list for Foundational Learning Assistance funding through MacEwan University.

 Check the eligibility criteria directly with Foundational Learning Assistance.